Elevenlabs AudioNative Player

 campaign goals in facebook ads

 The most important change between the previous and new ad target names in Facebook Ads is the split – previously, the focus was on the action to be performed by the ad recipient, whether it be installing a mobile app, converting, or selling directly from a catalog.
-Currently, the target names are centered around the overall business value – such as building awareness, increasing traffic, acquiring contacts or selling an online store’s product catalog.
+Currently, the target names are centred around the overall business value – such as building awareness, increasing traffic, acquiring contacts or selling an online store’s product catalogue.

 This also involves splitting the former Conversions ad campaign goal into 3 different ad goals after the changes – Contacts, Sales, and Activity.
 The individual conversion names from the default Facebook Ads list are assigned to one of these three goals.